nicholaswmin/fsm/README.md

 ### Footnotes

-[^1]: There are variants of state machines which can have multiple states,
+[^1]: While there are variants of state machines which can have multiple states,
-      i.e the [*Non-deterministic finite automaton*][ndfsm].
+      i.e the [*Non-deterministic finite automaton*][ndfsm],

-      This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.
+      this documentation describes a specific type of state machine,
+      the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.

       Formal terminology from Automata Theory is avoided; it's confusing for the average reader and tends to make simple concepts sound harder